French inheritance tax law

 Ex:

-1 Mr A is married and his 2 parents are alive.
+1 - Mr A is married and his 2 parents are alive.
 His estate is split as follows:

-½ to his surviving spouse.
+- ½ to his surviving spouse.

-½ to his parents.
+- ½ to his parents.

-2 Mr A is married and he has his mother only.
+2 - Mr A is married and he has his mother only.
 His estate is split as follows:

-¾ to his spouse.
+- ¾ to his spouse.

-¼ to his parent.
+- ¼ to his parent.

 In the absence of children and parents, the surviving spouse will then inherit the whole estate in priority over the siblings.
 French law also gives him/her a reserve over the deceased's estate for a quarter absolutely should the deceased wish to bequeath his/her estate to a third party.

-3 - Legal rights of a partner
+Legal Rights of a Partner

 A partner will not inherit any share of the estate without a will.
 Having a civil partnership or a PACS will not change the rules because without a will, the partner will be estranged from the estate.

-II - Succession with a Will.
+Succession with a Will

-Facing the complexity of cross-border succession, an important step to facilitate the settlement of an international estate was adopted on 4th July 2012
+Facing the complexity of cross-border succession, an important step to facilitate the settlement of an international estate was adopted on 4th July 2012 for successions throughout the EU.

 The new uniform rules of Regulation (EU) n°650/2012 on jurisdiction, applicable law, recognition and the enforcement of decisions, acceptance and the enforcement of authentic instruments in matters of succession and on the creation of a European Certificate of Succession will make sure that:

-· A given succession is treated coherently under a single law and by one single authority.
+• A given succession is treated coherently under a single law and by one single authority.

 The uniform rules of the regulation came into force across Europe for the State members from 17th August 2015 onward.
 However, and most importantly, England (as well as Denmark and Ireland) have opted out of the regulation and European Succession Law will thus not apply in England.
 This does not mean that a British citizen cannot use the legislation for his French estate.
 It only means that a British citizen making a choice of law in a will for a UK property will not be recognised under English law.
-However, in the case of British law using common law, I personally doubt that there will be a difference.
-It is probably a question of drafting and wording a will properly to make sure that it applies in a different country or to have separate wills.

 If you are British, there is no restriction in terms of you disposing of your estate as you wish under English law.
 The rules are slightly different if you are Scottish or Irish, and it is important to assess which law governs the settlement of your estate.